167th Infantry Regiment (United States): Inter-war period

 The 167th was part of the occupying force after the war ended.
 The regiment arrived at the port of New York on 25 April 1919 on the USS North Carolina and was demobilized on 19 May 1919 at Camp Shelby, Mississippi.
 The 167th Infantry was reconstituted in the National Guard in 1921 pursuant to the National Defense Act of 1920 and was allotted to the state of Alabama.
 It was concurrently relieved from the 42nd Division and assigned to the 39th Division.
 It was reorganized on 16 December 1921 by redesignation of the 4th Infantry, Alabama National Guard (organized 1 July 1919).
 The regimental headquarters was organized on 10 April 1922 and federally recognized at Montgomery, Alabama.
 The regiment was relieved from the 39th Division on 1 July 1923 and assigned to the 31st Division.
 The regimental headquarters was successively relocated to Birmingham, Alabama, September 1929, and to Gadsden, Alabama, 11 January 1932.

 The regiment, or elements thereof, was called up to perform the following state duties: 3rd Battalion performed riot control during a railroad workers’ strike at Birmingham, 4 August 1922 – 4 January 1923; performed border guard duty along the Florida state line in connection with the Mediterranean fruit fly quarantine, April–July 1929; 3rd Battalion performed riot duty in connection with criminal trials at Eufaula, Alabama, July 1929, and Montgomery, February–March 1930; Company C performed a man-hunt and captured bank robbers in Dallas County, Alabama, in December 1930; 2nd Battalion performed escort duty for the defendants of the Scottsboro trials in Scottsboro, Alabama, 5–9 April 1931; 3rd Battalion performed escort duty in connection with protecting black prisoners against race riots in Birmingham, 2–4 October 1931; 2nd Battalion performed tornado relief at Northport, Alabama, 21–23 March 1932; several companies performed riot control during a workers’ strike at cotton mills in Anniston, Alabama, in May 1933; 1st Battalion performed escort duty in connection with protecting black prisoners in Tuscaloosa, Alabama, July–August 1933.
 The regiment conducted annual summer training most years at Camp McClellan, Alabama, 1921–39.

 World War II

 The 167th Regiment was assigned to the 31st "Dixie" Division during World War II and fought in the western Pacific, notably in New Guinea and the Philippines.
-It participated in the battles for Morotai, Sansapor, and Mindanao.
+It participated in the battles for Morotai and Mindanao.
 For its service, the unit received the Philippine Republic Presidential Unit Citation.
 It remained in the theater until the end of the war in 1945.
 It was reorganized on 2 December 1946, with headquarters federally recognized at Birmingham.